dmachard/go-dnscollector/README.md

 ## Use-cases

+As prerequisites, we assume you have a DNS server which supports DNSTap (unbound, bind, powerdns, etc)

 - [x] [Use case 1: collect dnstap stream and backup-it to log files](https://dmachard.github.io/posts/0034-dnscollector-dnstap-to-log-files/)
 - [x] [Use case 2: collect dnstap stream and get statistics usage with Prometheus/Grafana](https://dmachard.github.io/posts/0035-dnscollector-grafana-prometheus/)
 - [x] [Use case 3: collect dnstap stream and log dns answers in JSON format](https://dmachard.github.io/posts/0042-dnscollector-dnstap-json-answers/)

+For more informations about **dnstap**, please to read the following page [Dnstap: How to enable it on main dns servers](https://dmachard.github.io/posts/0001-dnstap-testing/)

 ## Metrics